rishabprasad005/role-courses/RH124/Notes.md

 ## **2.3.** Accessing the Command Line Using the Desktop

-- the desktop environment is the graphical user interface on a Linux system. **the default desktop environment in Red Hat Enterprise Linux 8 is provided by GNOME 3**.
+- The desktop environment is the graphical user interface on a Linux system. **The default desktop environment in Red Hat Enterprise Linux 8 is provided by GNOME 3**.
 It provides an integrated desktop for users and a unified development platform on top of a graphical framework provided by either Wayland (by default) or the legacy X Window System.

-- GNOME Shell provides the core user interface functions for the GNOME desktop environment. the GNOME Shell application is highly customizable.
+- GNOME Shell provides the core user interface functions for the GNOME desktop environmentThe GNOME Shell application is highly customizable.
 Red Hat Enterprise Linux 8 defaults GNOME Shell's look and feel to the "Standard" theme, which is used in this section.
 Red Hat Enterprise Linux 7 defaulted to an alternative theme named "Classic" that was closer to the look and feel of older versions of GNOME.
 Either theme can be selected persistently at login by clicking the gear icon next to the Sign In button that is available after selecting your account but before entering your password.

 - You can view and edit the GNOME keyboard shortcuts used by your account.
 Open the system menu on the right side of the top bar.
 Click the Settings button on the bottom of the menu on the left.
-In the application window that opens, select Devices → Keyboard from the left pane. the right pane will display your current shortcut settings.
+In the application window that opens, select Devices → Keyboard from the left paneThe right pane will display your current shortcut settings.

 - Workspaces are separate desktop screens that have different application windows. these can be used to organize the working environment by grouping open application windows by task.
 For example, windows being used to perform a particular system maintenance activity (such as setting up a new remote server) can be grouped in one workspace, while email and other communication applications can be grouped in another workspace.

 ## **2.8.** Summary

-- the Bash shell is a command interpreter that prompts interactive users to specify Linux commands.
+- The Bash shell is a command interpreter that prompts interactive users to specify Linux commands.

 - Many commands have a --help option that displays a usage message or screen.

 - Using workspaces makes it easier to organize multiple application windows.

-- the Activities button located at the upper-left corner of the top bar provides an overview mode that helps a user organize windows and start applications.
+- The Activities button located at the upper-left corner of the top bar provides an overview mode that helps a user organize windows and start applications.

-- the file command scans the beginning of a file's contents and displays what type it is.
+- The file command scans the beginning of a file's contents and displays what type it is.

-- the head and tail commands display the beginning and end of a file, respectively.
+- The head and tail commands display the beginning and end of a file, respectively.

 - You can use Tab completion to complete file names when typing them as arguments to commands.